 Impact of Engagement: We have worked to collect emissions data from key suppliers and use new information in the accounting of our Scope 3 footprint.
 We measure the success of engagement by the % of suppliers from who we obtain actual LCA emission factors from.
 By 2023, McCormick aims to have 20% of its footprint containing supplier specific data.
 As part of this engagement, McCormick issues a Scope 3 GHG Emissions Supplier Questionnaire, which asks various questions pertaining to supplier's carbon inventories, setting of science-based targets, emissions reduction activities, conduction of LCAs and available product specific emission factors.
 It also asks for the total volume of products sold from each supplier to allocate emissions to McCormick accordingly.
-As a result of this initiative, McCormick increased the number of key suppliers who provided LCA emission factors from 2 in FY20 to 10 in FY21.
+As a result of this initiative, McCormick has 34% of supplier-related scope 3 emissions data being provided, and increased the number of key suppliers who provided LCA emission factors from 2 in FY20 to 11 in FY22.